-The multi-disciplinary PhD Concentration in Medieval Studies degree requires 54 hours of coursework, comprehensive examinations in three medieval studies areas, a Foreign Language requirement, and a dissertation.
+The PhD Concentration in Medieval Studies degree requires 54 hours of coursework, comprehensive examinations in three medieval studies areas, a Foreign Language requirement, and a dissertation.
 Typically, PhD students have recently completed a Master’s degree in English with something in excess of 30 semester hours.
 While the English department accepts up to 24 of those hours toward the PhD degree, the course requirements for the PhD, Concentration in Medieval Studies typically limit the number of transferable hours to eleven.
 For complete requirements, see the Graduate Handbook.

 Required Coursework (54 hrs)

-Prerequisites (15 hrs) All students must have taken the following courses, either in their MA program or within the first two years of the PhD program:
+Foundational Courses (15 hrs) All students must have taken the following courses, either in their MA program or within the first two years of the PhD program:

 Engl.
 500: Introduction to the Professional Study of English (3 hrs) (Must be taken in the first semester of graduate study.)